 The GIS approach is to perform a spatial join between the measurement geographies and the transit stops.
 This will count the number of stops in each measurement geography.
-Then divide this number by the net land area of each measurement geography.
+Then divide this number by the net land area of the measurement geography.

-- 1. Study-Site Layer (polygon) - 2.
+- 1. Participant Buffer Layers (polygon) - 2.
 Transit Stops Layer (point)